Balak, Pinchas, & Matot: Midianites Revisited

 After the most spectacular miracle in his career, the prophet Elijah asks God for death in this week’s haftarah reading (1 Kings 18:46-19:21, which accompanies the Torah reading Pinchas).

 Elijah prophesies that God will punish Samaria by withholding rain until he returns and gives the word.
 Then he leaves Ahab’s kingdom for three years of drought.
-When he returns, the prophet orders the king to arrange a contest between Y-H-V-H and the foreign gods Baal and Asheirah.
+When he returns, the prophet orders the king to arrange a contest between Y-H-V-H and Baal: there will be two altars on Mount Karmel, each with a sacrificed bull, and whichever god sends fire down to roast the bull on his altar is the true god of Israel.

 And the winner is …